Solving the Mystery: What is Inbound Marketing and Why Does It Matter?

-One of the more recent sprouts to have staying power is what’s known as inbound marketing.
-Older methods are now being called outbound marketing, in order to differentiate between the two.
+One of the more recent sprouts to have staying power is what's known as inbound marketing.

-At its core, inbound is a human-centered approach to marketing.
+At its core, an inbound is a human-centered approach to marketing.
 Inbound takes its time.
-This is not a method to use if you’re out for quick sales or fast turnaround.
-This technique cultivates relationships with your customers, starting before they’re actually customers and reaching them when they are just searching the internet for a solution to a problem.
-Because that’s why and when people are searching on the internet: they have a problem and need a solution.
+This is not a method to use if you're out for quick sales or fast turnaround.
+This technique cultivates relationships with your customers, starting before they're customers and reaching them when they are just searching the internet for a solution to a problem.
+Because that's why when people are searching on the internet: they have a problem and need a solution.

 The goal of inbound marketing is to be there with the answers, positioning yourself and your company as a knowledgeable source of quality information.